• Skip to main content

 Call or Video Chat with Relatives

-Now that we are all social distancing, keeping in touch with loved ones via online means is even more important.
-Grandparents, aunts, uncles and cousins will all love video chatting with your kids who are also stuck at home.
+Keeping in touch with distant loved ones may not seem like much, but it can make a big difference in the lives of family members.
+Grandparents, aunts, uncles, and cousins usually love video chatting with kids who live far away.
 Get creative!
 You can encourage grandparents to read books or play games with kids during video chat.
 Cousins can play board games together or show each other their favorite toys.

 kindness rocks